What is Applied Behavior (ABA) Analysis Therapy?

 When maladaptive behaviours occur, the behavior needs to be corrected immediately.
 A good way to correct bad behavior is to remove a desired object or activity from the child.
 This is a form of non-aversive punishment.
 More importantly, negative reinforcement should be consistent for the child to understand the relevance of the action and consequence.

 Using prompts and cues

 Prompts are visual or verbal cues used to encourage a particular behaviour.
 Verbal cues are gentle reminders while visual cues are even less direct and might be a gesture or a look of your eyes.
 The child will see this cue and be reminded to behave in a simple way.
 Examples could be taking their shoes off when walking into the house or washing their hands before a meal.
 The idea is to eventually fade out the prompts when the child no longer needs them.
 The prompts can be helpful because they are typically not intimidating or accusatory.

-This is a analysis model of current behaviour and actions to help learn about the child rather than correct or reinforce behavior.
+This is an analysis model of current behavioural trends and actions to help learn about the child rather than correct or reinforce the behaviour.
 The child psychologist gives the child a task and observes how they perform it.
 This analysis is broken down into a number of categories :

 ● Physical actions

 ● Cognitive actions